pinnaculum/galacteek/README.rst

 ===================

 - Linux (main target)
+- FreeBSD (or any BSD OS, as long as you have PyCryptodome)
 - MacOS (*experimental*, probably a lot of asyncio-related instability)
-- FreeBSD

 If it works for you, great, but most likely it won't :)
-This started as an experiment with quamash_ and is WIP (expect crashes and other delicacies).
+This started as an experiment with quamash_ and is WIP.

 If you want to donate to this project please use the `Patreon page <https://www.patreon.com/galacteek>`_